There is an important tip I wanted to share. Please read down through to the problem until end to see the solution.

 This prototype case is simply an old Rolodex box, once used to store business cards back in the day.
 Everything attached with sticky tape, and the 4P header can be used with various adapters and cables.
 Later I can decide what type of 3D printed box I might want to create and which connector attachment is preferred, then the unmodified proto box can be used for the next project.
 The heatsink on the adjustable voltage regulator keeps the reference voltage steady, along with large current limiting resistors, so that the device provides a constant 100 mA without drifting due to resistive heating during operation.

 The tested capability of this circuit using the 5V source for constant current tops out by 20 ohms (2.0000 displayed).
-Side note - this ceiling can be increased by using a larger voltage source, but that results in higher temperature rise due to the larger voltage drop in the circuit, causing more drift.
+Side note - this ceiling can be increased by using a larger voltage source (Rmax=10*Vin-30) , but that results in generally higher temperature rise due to the increased voltage drop across the LM317, causing more Vref drift.
 Above 15 ohms a typical DMM will do just fine anyway.
+Keep in mind the power delivered to the resistor is R/100 watts.
+Higher value resistors will heat up and change the value.

 Just wanted to share this "secret" voltmeter zero offset tip, in case you have the same situation with a voltmeter module.
 Keep in mind, your module may be different than the one I used or the device in the thread I linked.
 Try at your own risk and be safe please.
 I recently attempted this on another volt/amp/watt meter made by Deek Robot, and it brought up a calibration menu which required I attach 100V and then 5A of current!
 Fortunately I had something like that.